 The acquisition of NimbeLink supports our transition toward becoming more of a system-level company and will play an important role in our overall growth strategy to broaden market diversification, particularly within the industrial IoT space.
-NimbeLink's industrial IoT expertise fits squarely into one of our targeted enterprise submarkets while extending the breadth and opportunity for our AirgainConnect platform.
+NimbeLink's industrial IoT expertise fits squarely into one of our targeted enterprise submarkets.
 Our worldwide salesforce offers an opportunity to expand the reach of NimbeLink products and also provides access to considerable design opportunities that were previously unavailable for NimbeLink products.
 The result is a substantial increase in the opportunities for us in the enterprise market and a more diverse offering of products and expertise for our customers.